Flying Padre

 Flying Padre is a 1951 short subject black-and-white documentary film.
 It is the second film directed by Stanley Kubrick.
 The film is nine minutes long and was completed shortly after Kubrick had completed his first film for RKO, the short subject Day of the Fight (1951).
 The studio offered him a follow-up project for their Screenliner series.

 Synopsis

 The subject of Flying Padre is a Catholic priest in rural New Mexico, Reverend Fred Stadtmueller.
-Known to his parishioners as the "Flying Padre", his 4,000-square mile parish is so large, he uses a Piper Cub aircraft (named the Spirit of St. Joseph) to travel from one isolated settlement to another.
+Known to his parishioners as the "Flying Padre", his 4,000-square mile parish is so large, he uses a Piper Cub aircraft, named the Spirit of St. Joseph, to travel from one isolated settlement to another.

 The film shows two days in his daily life, with the Reverend providing spiritual guidance, saying a Funeral Mass, and other glimpses of his life such as his breakfast routine at the parish house.
-His days include a funeral service for a ranch hand, and counseling of two young parishioners who have been quarrelling.
+His days include a funeral service for a ranch hand, and counseling of two young parishioners who have been quarreling.
 In the climax of the film. the "Flying Padre" also operated as an impromptu air ambulance by flying a sick child and his mother to hospital.